tidepool-org/handbook/Employment Policies/Working with Tidepool.md

 ## Full-time International Contractors (FTICs, for short)

 Tidepool is a highly distributed team.
-We currently employ full-time international contractors in Austrialia, Canada, New Zealand, and the U.K..
+For example, we currently employ full-time international contractors in Austrialia, Canada, New Zealand, and the U.K..

-Employment contracts with FTICs are administered indivudally with each contractor.
+Employment contracts with FTICs are administered individually with each contractor.
 FTICs do not use Zenefits.

 Although FTICs do not receive U.S.-based benefits such as health insurance and 401(k), we think of and treat FTICs the same way we think of and treat full-time U.S.-based employees in all other regards.